ioi/ioisubmit/README.md

   - `remote-syslog` (remote syslog from the contestant's machine)
   - `local-storage` (the local storage directory from the contestant's machine)

+See the `./download-all` script for an example.

-Run `./process-submissions`, which produces a log file (to stderr) and a script (to stdout) that sends submissions to CMS using `./admin-submit`.
+Then run `./process-submissions`, which produces a log file (to stderr) and a script (to stdout) that sends submissions to CMS using `./admin-submit`.
 The `CWS_ADMIN_TOKEN` environment variable must be set to `contest_admin_token` from the CMS configuration file.